ChaosMelone9/outsider/README.md

 To be implemented:
 - Selection of amplifier presets/patches [Work in progress]
-- Saving of amplifer presets/patches [Work in progress]
+- Saving of amplifier presets/patches [Work in progress]
 - Uploading of presets/patches to amplifier [Work in progress]
 - Control for effects loop on/off [Not started yet]
 - Control for super-wide stereo on/off [Not started yet]